KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 $ mv sub/ ~/course/data/trimmed_fastq_small
 ~~~
 {: .bash}

+> ## Tip
+> In the example above, the `tar` command uses what is called "option stacking".
+> At least, that's what I call it anyway...
+> The options here are "-x", "-v" and "-f".
+> The `tar` command allows you to type "tar xvf" as a shorthand for "tar -x -v -f".
+> Check out the `man` page for `tar` to see what these options do.
+> As well as using <kbd>/</kdb> to search for "-x" etc, I also recommend using <kbd>g</kbd> in between searches to go back to the top of the page.
+{: .callout}

 You will also need to create directories for the results that will be generated as part of this workflow.
 We can do this in a single
 line of code, because `mkdir` can accept multiple new directory